 Later, in the mid-13th century, the Rialto area became the end point for Venetian voyages from Eastern ports.
 This brought great wealth to the Venetians who were able to operate trade with the world without ever leaving Rialto if they so choose.

-Today, you can still stroll the stalls of the Rialto Market.
+Today, you can still stroll the stalls of the Venice Rialto Market.
+Within site of the historic and photogenic Rialto bridge and the Grand Canal, the produce market bustles Monday through Saturday.
 Stalls are filled with gorgeous fruit and vegetables that I clearly couldn’t stop photographing.
 (I have tons of photos not included here!)
 Those running the stalls are ready to help you, but be sure to not touch the produce.
 Instead, allow them to choose and bag your choices for you.
 Traditionally this is a point of pride for the vendor, as no respectable vendor would sell or choose for you anything but excellent product.
-I highly recommend picking up something, even if it’s just a bag of cherries and a few other fruit items to keep in our hotel room to enjoy with a bottle of wine one evening – like we did.
+I highly recommend picking up something, even if it’s just a bag of cherries and a few other fruit items to keep in your hotel room to enjoy with a bottle of wine one evening – like we did.

-It’s not just fruit and vegetables though.
+It’s not just a fruit and vegetable market though.
 You can also pick up bags of dried seasoning or soup mixes from some vendors – and there were some gorgeous flower stalls.

 My biggest tip is to get there early.
 The activity and bustle as the shops stock up and open can be very entertaining.
 Seeing the stalls fully stocked and at their freshest is definitely a positive also.

 Rialto Market Pescheria